Living Donor Kidney Transplant

 These tests help to determine how well the donor's organ will be accepted by the patient's body after transplant.

-What If You and the Recipient are Not Compatible?
+What If You & the Recipient are Not Compatible?

 In the event that a potential living donor is incompatible with their intended recipient and a nonrelated living donor is unavailable, a living kidney exchange is another option available at Jefferson.

 Within the last several years, the transplantation community has addressed this obstacle by building an infrastructure that allows living kidney exchanges to take place.
 This infrastructure allows the incompatible donor and recipient groups to be joined with another incompatible group or groups.
 The result: The living donors donate their kidneys to another incompatible group and, in turn, their chosen potential recipients are transplanted from other living donors, as well.

 Jefferson's Kidney Transplant Program recognizes that living kidney exchange is currently the best solution to the problem of incompatibility between willing living kidney donors and their potential recipients when no other living kidney donor options exist.
 We currently partner with three kidney paired exchange programs.